Novation is the substitution of the contract with a new one.

-- A novation involving change of parties; and
+- A novation involving a change of parties; and

-- A novation involving substitution of a new contract in place of the old.
+- A novation involves the substitution of a new contract in place of the old.

-This happens when the parties to the contract decides to substitute the existing contract with a new one.
+This happens when the parties to the contract decide to substitute the existing contract with a new one.
 This may happen when the parties want to change the terms of the contract entirely or partially.
-They can draw up a new contract in entirety and the old contract cease to exist.
-However, it is necessary for substitution that the old contract should be existing.
-It means that that old contract should not have already been breached by one party.
+They can draw up a new contract in its entirety and the old contract cease to exist.
+However, it is necessary for substitutability that the old contract should be existing.
+It means that the old contract should not have already been breached by one party.

 There is a case of Manohur Koyal v Thakur Das Naskar.
 The plaintiff sued to recover the sum of Rs 1173 due on a bond.
-After the due date of the bond, the plaintiff agreed to accept Rs400 in cash and a new bond of Rs 700 payable by instalments.
-Subsequentlythe defendant neither gave Rs400 nor the bond.
+After the due date of the bond, the plaintiff agreed to accept Rs400 in cash and a new bond of Rs 700 payable by installments.
+Subsequently, the defendant neither gave Rs400 nor the bond.

 In the case of RS Amarnath Mehra v.
-Union of India, the court observed that calling of fresh rates at a lower price will not amount to a new contract.
-If a contract consists of a number of terms and conditions, then it does not mean that each term or condition is a separate contract.
+Union of India, the court observed that the calling for fresh rates at a lower price will not amount to a new contract.
+If a contract consists of several terms and conditions, then it does not mean that each term or condition is a separate contract.

 Change of parties

 In this instance, there is a change in the parties to the contract.
 The new contract can be between two parties instead of three.
-It is also possible that substituted contract is among three parties instead of two.
+It is also possible that the substituted contract is among three parties instead of two.
 This kind of novation usually takes place when there is admission or retirement of a partner.
-When a partner admits, there is a change in share of profit and obligations.
+When a partner admits, that there is a change in share of profit and obligations.
 This results in a new contract.
-Same happens in the case of retirement of a partner.
+The same happens in the case of the retirement of a partner.

-It is necessary that all parties to the existing contract should give their consent.
+All parties to the existing contract must give their consent.
 It is also necessary that the parties to the subsided contract also give their consent.
 Concurrence of all the parties is necessary.
 It is to be noted that consent should be free in all circumstances.

-It is possible that the provisions of the contract mandate the replacement of one party to the contract by another party under a novation agreement.
+The provisions of the contract may mandate the replacement of one party to the contract by another party under a novation agreement.
 This creates a liability for one party in place of another.
 The new party accepts all of the responsibilities under the contract, and the party who has delegated his obligations to another party under such a contract is not accountable for any future damages.

-Recession means to revoke or to cancel.
+A recession means to revoke or cancel.
 It means to cancel or revoke the existing contract.
-Recession is mutual and both the parties decide to cancel or revoke the contract.
+The recession is mutual and both the parties decide to cancel or revoke the contract.
 It is different from breach of contract.
-In the breach, the fault is at the part of one party.
-While, in recession both the parties decide to revoke the contract.
-Under Section 62, a party is allowed to rescind a contract but such rescission should only be in bilateral terms.
+In the breach, the fault is on the part of one party.
+While in recession both the parties decide to revoke the contract.
+Under Section 62, a party is allowed to rescind a contract but such rescission should only be on bilateral terms.

 In the case of Union of India v.
 Kishorilal Gupta and Bros, the Calcutta High Court held that a contract under Section 62 of the Indian Contract Act can be rescinded only after there has been a breach.